ViteStudio-Tech/ueVite-Get/README.md

 ### Isn't UE4 a deprecated codebase?

 This is a good question.
-In reality Unreal Engine 4 continues to power several recent AAA releases: **Stellar Blade (*UE4.26* 2024), Final Fantasy VII Rebirth (*UE4.26* 2024), Days Gone: Remastered (*UE4.11* 2025) Delta Force (*UE4.22* 2025), Mortal Kombat 1(*UE4.27* 2023), Mario & Luigi: Brothership (*UE4.26* 2024), Princess Peach: Showtime! (*UE4.26* 2024), Pikmin 4(*UE4.26* 2023) and the upcoming Final Fantasy VII Revelation:** All of these titles featuring **PhysX** of course.
-We understand that the reasoning behind these productions to remain on UE4 is due to specific features and to meet performance targets.
-The plan is to further upgrade the codebase, optimize core systems further, add new features, improve UI, and to modernize toolchains.
-UE4 is still being updated and supported by large studios and publicly updated via 4.27 Plus, also UE4 remains a priority for **Nintendo consoles**.
+In reality Unreal Engine 4 continues to power several recent AAA releases: **Final Fantasy VII Rebirth (*UE4.26* 2024)**, **Stellar Blade (*UE4.26* 2024), Days Gone: Remastered (*UE4.11* 2025) Delta Force (*UE4.22* 2026), Mortal Kombat 1(*UE4.27* 2023), Mario & Luigi: Brothership (*UE4.26* 2024), Princess Peach: Showtime! (*UE4.26* 2024), Pikmin 4(*UE4.26* 2023) and Square Enix's Dragon Quest VII Reimagined (**UE4.27** 2026), the upcoming Final Fantasy VII: Revelation(*UE4.27* 2027)** All of these titles feature **PhysX**, of course.
+We understand that these productions remain on UE4 to retain specific features and meet their Performance/Fidelity targets.
+The plan is to continue upgrading the codebase, further optimize core systems, upgrade Rendering Core, improve the UI, and modernize the toolchains.
+UE4 also continues to be updated and supported by major studios, with updates available through the 4.27-plus branch.
+Furthermore, UE4 remains a priority for Nintendo platforms.

 We know that performance targets can make or break a release, as they directly define a product's end feature set and the quality of the end user experience.
-For this, we have an all-around iterative optimization plan on this fork for every major feature.
+For this, we have an all-around iterative optimization plan on this fork for every major feature that's introduced.

 Building the Engine on Windows
 ========================================